Jimmy Cefalo: Early life

-Penn State
+College career

 Cefalo was a standout at Penn State University from 1974 to 1977.
 He led the Nittany Lions in all-purpose yards his senior season.
-He was instrumental in Penn State's 41-20 victory over Baylor in the 1975 Cotton Bowl Classic.
+He was instrumental in Penn State's 41–20 victory over Baylor in the 1975 Cotton Bowl Classic.
 He was named most valuable player of the 1976 Gator Bowl.

 He earned a Bachelor of Arts in journalism in 1978.

-National Football League
+Professional career

-Cefalo was a third round draft choice (#81 overall) of the Miami Dolphins in the 1978 NFL Draft.
+Cefalo was a third round draft choice (#81 overall) of the Miami Dolphins in the 1978 NFL draft.
 He would play six seasons for the Dolphins, including Super Bowls (XVII and XIX), earning a reputation as a sure-handed, dependable receiver.
 In Super Bowl XVII, Cefalo replaced receiver Nat Moore out as the result of an ankle injury.
-He proved to be one of Miami's few bright spots in a 27-17 loss to the Washington Redskins.
+He proved to be one of Miami's few bright spots in a 27–17 loss to the Washington Redskins.
 He caught the team's only offensive touchdown and averaged 41 yards per catch.
 Cefalo's 76-yard touchdown reception from quarterback David Woodley still ranks as the fifth-longest in Super Bowl history.

 In 1984, Cefalo caught the Dan Marino pass that broke the record for most touchdown passes in a season.
 The play in itself was unique, as the ball landed in Cefalo's facemask.

-He played in one of the most famous games in NFL history: the AFC divisional playoff game between the San Diego Chargers and Miami Dolphins on January 2, 1982 at the Orange Bowl.
+He played in one of the most famous games in NFL history: the AFC divisional playoff game between the San Diego Chargers and Miami Dolphins on January 2, 1982, at the Orange Bowl.
 The Pro Football Hall of Fame named it the "NFL's Game of the '80s."

+Post-playing career

 NBC

 Cefalo was a color commentator for NFL on NBC, partnering with Charlie Jones from 1985-1988, and Jim Donovan in 1989.

 He has also been a correspondent for NBC News on The Today Show, sports anchor for NBC News at Sunrise and co-host of the 1988 Summer Olympics in Seoul, South Korea.

 Cefalo hosted NBC's pregame coverage for Game 4 of the 1987 National League Championship Series, as Marv Albert was away on a boxing assignment for NBC.
 Cefalo also hosted NBC's pregame show for Game 4 of the 1989 American League Championship Series as Marv Albert was away on an NFL assignment for NBC.